jade211/Digital-Atlas/user_manual/user_manual.md

 The header section situated at the top of the homepage includes:

 - The Digital Atlas logo, which serves as a direct link to the homepage.
-- The navigation menu, containing various links to different sections of the website such as “Search”, “Amenities”, “Crime”, “Transport”, “Education”, “Housing”, and “Contact”.
+- The navigation menu, containing various links to different sections of the website such as “Search”, “Amenities”, “Crime”, “Transport”, “Education”, “Housing”, and “Contact”

 ### 3.2 Hero Section

 The hero section, which appears beneath the header, includes the following:

 - A visually appealing banner image that depicts different locations in Ireland.
-- Brief but interesting welcome paragraph for users to Digital Atlas that emphasizes the goal of the website.
+- Brief but interesting welcome paragraph for users to Digital Atlas that emphasises the goal of the website.

 ### 3.3 Search Bar